ispeters/async_scope/asyncscope.md

 ### Constraints on `set_value()`

-It makes sense for `spawn_future()` and `nest()` to accept senders with any type of completion signatures.
+It makes sense for `spawn_future()` and `associate()` to accept senders with any type of completion signatures.
 The caller gets back a sender that can be chained with other senders, and it doesn't make sense to restrict the shape of this sender.

 The same reasoning doesn't necessarily follow for `spawn()` as it returns `void` and the result of the spawned sender is dropped.
 There are two main alternatives: